MengChiehLiu/AWS-lambda-textract/README.md

 There are some preprocessing needed to be setup:
 1. Give lambda the access to S3 and textract in IAM Role (AmazonTextractFullAccess and AWSLambdaExecute)
-2. Create two different S3 buckets, one for input and one for output)
+2. Create two different S3 buckets (one for input and one for output)
 3. set input S3 as the function trigger